-Arrive in the ultimate 24-hour city of Tokyo, Japan's current capital.
+Fly to the ultimate 24-hour city of Tokyo, Japan's capital city.
 On arrival, you will be met by an English-speaking representative and transfer approximately 1 and a half hours to your hotel.
 There will be Japanese Bento waiting for you at the hotel!

 Please note: Early check-in is not included.
 If your flight arrives in the morning and you wish to arrange this, please speak to your reservation's consultant.
 You will be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
 If you are on a shared bus transfer, you may have to walk for a few minutes to get to your hotel.
-Transfers will differ depending on group minutes to get to your hotel.
 Transfers will differ depending on group size.